vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 * LIVEDATA substitutions appropriate to the language
 * Patterns in the language
 * Output in the language
+* Lemmas (comes with foreign pos-taggers or available from ^pos(canonical))

 ChatScript has a command line parameter `language=` that tells CS the language you intend.
 It defaults to `ENGLISH`.
 The effects of this parameter are several.
-* If not ENGLISH, internal pos-tagging (other than marking possible english tags) and parsing are disabled.
+* If not ENGLISH, internal pos-tagging (other than marking possible english tags and numbers and dates and such) and parsing are disabled.
 * If treetagger is licensed and has that language, it will pos tag.
 * The system will use DICT/`language`.
 * The system will use LIVEDATA/`language`